duckietown/book-opmanual-duckietown/src/preliminaries/duckietown-appearance-specifications.md

 A parking lot introduces three additional tile types:

 1. **Parking lot entry tile**: This is similar to a straight  tile except with a red stop in the middle.
-The parking lot sign ({nameref}`fig:parking`) will be visible from this stop line.
+The parking lot sign ({numref}`subfig:parking`) will be visible from this stop line.
 2. **Parking spot tiles**:
 3. **Parking spot access tiles**: